Welcome to Codidact Meta!

 After you post your proposal, members of the broader Codidact community will probably respond with comments and suggestions.
 People might have questions or raise concerns.
 Q&A isn't always the best format for this, but you or other members of your planned community should participate -- answer questions, adjust the proposal in response to feedback, and so on.

 Ask your community members to join Codidact (if they aren't here already) and indicate their support.
-Somebody will add (or you can add yourself) an answer to collect these expressions of interest.
 We ask for this because votes alone don't tell us much, but people commenting to say "I am interested and expect to participate in these ways" is helpful.
 If, for example, there are a lot of people who want to ask advanced questions but nobody prepared to answer them, that would be a frustrating experience for all involved and suggests that more recruiting is needed.

-During the early stages of discussion your proposal will be tagged "status-definition".
-As the discussion proceeds and people express interest in participating, the proposal should (we all hope) reach a point where it seems clear that the community has support and should advance.
+During the early stages of discussion your proposal will have several "needs" tags.
+As the discussion proceeds these needs are addressed, the proposal should (we all hope) reach a point where it seems clear that the community has support and should advance.
 We don't have exact metrics for this; it's a judgement call, informed by discussion.
 If you don't understand why a proposal is where it is, ask!
 We're all working together and want our communities to succeed.

 When a proposal advances to the "status-planned" stage, expect discussion of initial setup.
 Does your community need Mathjax?
 Some non-standard font?
 Something else?
 What name and URL should we give it (if not already settled)?
-If you're importing data (more about that below), what exactly do you want to bring in?
+Are there particular elements that should be included in the logo?

 When these details have been worked out, the proposal will be marked "status-pending".
 This usually means we're waiting on DNS, someone with direct database access for certain operations, Cloudflare stuff, logo design, and other details.
 This tag means "we plan to launch this soon".